Corwinpro/async_exchange/README.md

 1. Login to Grafana at `http://localhost:3031` using the standard `admin`/`admin` username and password.
 2. A visualization dashboard should already be created.
-   Start the trading experiment, and the candlestick chart should appear shortly (the dashboard updates every 10 seconds).
+   Start the trading session, and the candlestick chart should appear shortly (the dashboard updates every 10 seconds).